The Excel Workday function returns a date that is a supplied number of working days (excluding weekends and holidays)

 |[holidays]||-||An optional argument, which specifies an array of dates (in addition to weekends) that are not to be counted as working days.|

-Note that the start_date and [holidays] arguments should be input as either:
+Note that Microsoft recommends that the start_date and [holidays] arguments should be input as either:

 In the spreadsheets below, the Excel Workday function is used to find a date that is 25 work days after Dec 01, 2015.
 The first example (in cell A7) only excludes weekends from the calculation, while the second example (in cell A8) excludes weekends and a supplied list of holidays.

 Note that, in the above spreadsheets:

 Note also that, as recommended by Microsoft, in the calls to the Workday function, the start_date and [holidays] arguments have been supplied as cell references.

-Further examples of the Excel Workday function are provided on the Microsoft Office website.
+For further examples of the Excel Workday function, see the Microsoft Office website.

 If you get an error from the Excel Workday function this is likely to be one of the following: